Andre601/GitHub-Markdown/docs/github/general.md

         [Reference links][Link] can be used like that to link to sites like [GitHub]!

 ### Image
-Images can be added the same was as links (including reference link-style), but have an exclamation mark (`!`) before them.
+Images can be added the same way as links (including reference link-style), but have an exclamation mark (`!`) before them.

 !!! info
     === "Markdown"